WARZONE CONCEPT

 Dan Hanlon won at Leeds (& Armgods Wolverhampton)

-Paul Maiden won at Edern.
+Paul Maiden won right at Edern.

 Reuben Hughes won left at Birmingham.